singingwolfboy/netlify-home/_posts/2016-01-05-a-step-by-step-nanoc-on-netlify.md

 The *default.html* file in the layouts folder is where you can set up the layout of your page, using HTML and eRuby instructions.
 Nanoc has build in support for Haml and Mustache as well and it's possible to add support for other layout engines rather easily using filters (as we did with markdown in the `Rules` file earlier).

-You can either leave the *default.html* alone and check out the basic site (which comes with additional links and documentation) or you try something out yourselves or use our slightly modified *default.html* content as seen below.

 ```
 <!DOCTYPE HTML>
 <html lang="en">